BitschenFitschen/liri-node-app/README.md

 # liri-node-app

 Liri is a command line node app that takes in parameter and gives you back data.
-You are give the option to chose what information they want back and a search in each category and return the information displayed.
+You are given the option to chose what information you wish to have returned, as well as continue to search in a category for specific data.

-Things to search:
+When running node liri.js

+choose between categories: Tweets, Spotify-this-song, or Movie

+Then
+type = tweets
-Twitter: see the last 20 tweets that were posted by the username: WhataFitch...yay
+1. read through my last 20 tweets

-spotify: search info about different songs and artists, as well as album, release, etc.
+type = spotify-this-song
+2. look up info about a song

+type = movie
-omdb: look up a movie and return info about said movie from IMDB
+3. look up infomation about a movie

+NPM used:
+FS
+Prompt
+Twitter
+Spotify
+Request